brandonscript/bootstrap-brandy/README.md

 ## Contributing

-To contirubte, please fork and send a pull request.
-To ensure sure you don't include any user-created elements in the PR, I'd suggest using the following:
+Please fork and submit a pull request.
+Ensure sure you don't include any user-created elements in the PR; I'd suggest using the following:

 	$ git update-index --assume-unchanged {file}